 A quick-access guide for developers and motion designers

-Over the course of dozens of projects, explorations, and user flows, I devised a set of motion principles that expressed well across the broad spectrum of spatial computing, but also held up when translated into two dimensions and applied to system protocols.
+Across dozens of projects, explorations, and user flows, I developed a motion system that expressed well across the full spectrum of spatial computing—yet remained impactful and legible when translated into 2D and applied to core system behaviors.

 ⇢ Theory